 Accidental opening of a cabin door in flight due to improper closing does not constitute a need to land the airplane.
-The best procedure is to set up the airplane in a trimmed condition at approximately 80 knots, momentarily shove the door outward slightly, and forcefully close and lock the door by normal procedures.
+The best procedure is to set up the airplane in a trimmed condition at approximately 80 knots, momentarily shove the door outward slightly, and forcefully close and lock the door.